-Transmission information

-tccttufAvailable transmission capacity at each control area interface and at all flowgates adjusted for grandfathered [ETC?] capacity
+Transmission information at each control area interface and flowgate:

-Actual load flow on each branch group [flow gate?]
+Total transfer capability (full rating and current-day’s rating in MW)

+Existing contracts (under full rating and current-day’s rating in MW)

+Available transmission (under full rating and current-day’s rating in MW)

+Scheduled transmission usage

+Actual flows (with dis-aggregation for scheduled and loop flow)

+Scheduled maintenance and protocol for decisions regarding scheduled maintenance.

 Congestion information:

 Intra-zonal congestion management re-dispatch by unit

-Out of area calls [what is this?]
+Out of area calls

-As part of its rulemaking, the Commission may also propose other information for release to the extent that it furthers the intent of the legislation.
+As part of its rulemaking, the Commission may also propose other information for release to the extent that it furthers the goal of maximizing market efficiency.
+The Commission may set appropriate terms and conditions associated with information release.

-Any information-release legislation should not construed as requiring an individual participant with a market-based rate certificate to release cost information.
-Market participants not subject to Cost of Service (COS) regulation should retain the incentive to lower their costs.
-Further, legislation should not be construed as requiring the release of any market participant’s trading book or contract portfolio.

-As part of the FERC rulemaking, The Commission may set appropriate terms and conditions associated with information release.
 Specific conditions may include necessary time delays on release to protect against potentially collusive behavior, the level of detail or dis-aggregation of data, and protections to ensure that commercially sensitive information is protected.
-Any restrictions on the release of information must be justified on the basis of how the restriction maximizes market efficiency.
+Any restriction placed on the release of information must be justified on the basis of how the restriction enhances market efficiency.